loganmeetsworld/buzz/db.md

 Process whereby we define the searchable characteristics and indexes.
 Process that shows how the document is indexed and stores information.

+## Concurrency
+The property in which two or more computing processes are executing at the same time.